mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 Description
 -----------

-Tool that adds and updates nftables_ cgroupv2 filtering rules for systemd_-managed per-unit cgroups (slices, services, scopes).
+Small tool that adds and updates nftables_ cgroupv2 filtering rules for systemd_-managed per-unit cgroups (slices, services, scopes).

 "cgroupv2" is also often referred to as "unified cgroup hierarchy" (considered